EE2dev/sequence-explorer/README.md

 ```
 ### 7. Valid percentages for the tooltip text
 sequenceExplorer.chart().percentages([...])
-* default : point in time, event, count
+* always displayed : point in time, event, count
-* `"%sameTime"` : point in time, event, count, % of all events at the same point in time
+* `"%sameTime"` : point in time, event, count, % of all events at the same point in time (default)
 * `"%sameEvent"` : point in time, event, count, % of same event at the whole sequence
 * `"%firstEvent"` : point in time, event, count, % of same event at the first point in time
 * `"%prevEvent"` : point in time, event, count, % of the same event at the previous point in time